-Within this context a recipe inhabits the "difference (that) inhabits repetition", as Gilles Deleuze has formulated.
+Within this context a recipe in- riety of potential outcomes inhabits the "difference (that) inhabits repetition", as Gilles Deleuze has formulated.
 It is a perspective of procedures that is informed more by the performative 'liveness' granted to data, and less by the subjective contemplation of masscommodified rituals.
 Much like in Alison Knowles' scope events such as The Identical Lunch (1967) or Proposition: Make a salad (1962-2012), computational procedures in this context-social, genre, technological- are relays.
 They are performative pieces that augment the computational character of life and repetitive labour, or the gendered relationships in charge of the maintenance of the self and sociality.

 This article started as a recipe to speculate on the disciplining logics within algorithmic culture that sift through environmental data, furniture assembling instructions, digital image processing or a cooking recipe.
 It did so in order to pose an inquiry into computational processes and alternative forms of agency.
 However, as we look closer, certain logics are not a matter of generality, but processes of difference inhabiting repetition.
 So, if I submit myself to a recipe, might I cook a delicious meal for most of you?
-Bon appétit

-0 ENCOUNTER A CREATIVE A BIOMIMETIC AVATAR WITH DEBORAH LEAH LAWLER-DORMER cluding sound and light components of the installation.
-This will twist and problematize notions of shared 'experiential space between the human and non human.
+Bon appétit can network and trigger a vacluding sound and light components of the installation.
+This will twist and problematize notions of shared experiential space between the human and non human.
 Engagement with the character will also offer latitude to explore embodied cognition in relation to sensing, action and process within the 'live' technology environment.